-This example contains a WCF service which provides the features to find flight information and reserve a seat.
-It also creates the bar codes and tickets.
+This example contains a WCF service that provides the features to find flight information and reserve a seat.
+It also creates bar codes and tickets.
 The service sends the ticket as an email attachment to the customer.

 We have used the following Aspose components in this example:

-- Aspose.Pdf for .NET: create ticket, create invoice, print invoice
+- Aspose.PDF for .NET: create tickets, create invoices, print invoice

 - Aspose.BarCode for .NET: create bar codes